 There have been changes to the quarantine laws regarding tomato and pepper seed recently in that all seed now needs to be tested for several viral diseases that can adversely impact on tomato production.
 The cost of testing one variety of tomato or pepper seed is $3,500 which means that I will not be importing this seed from Italy at this time.
-I have identified some locally grown tomato seed with Italian heritage and this will be included in my range over the next week or so.
+I have identified some locally grown tomato seed, some with Italian heritage, and this is now included in my range.
+Your feedback welcomed.
+Not for WA customers

 The Italian Gardener sells vegetable and herb seed from Franchi Sementi SpA, one of the most respected seed producers in Italy, and a family owned business since 1783.
 Franchi vegetables deliver on quality and flavour.